Welcome and Apologies

 Register of Interests

-Approval of Minutes of Meeting of Directors held on 16 March 2022
+Approval of the Minutes of the Meeting of Directors and the AGM held on 18 November 2021

 Approved as read.